WBNX-TV: Prior history of channel 55 in Akron

 Groundbreaking for the tower took place in September 1971 despite an injunction filed by an area resident.
 WSLR radio also sued to halt construction under concerns that their broadcast signal would be adversely affected in Akron; the suit was dismissed.
 A delay in construction took place during WSLR's court filing, mostly for adjustments to the antenna design.
 Humbard's television studio, dubbed "Cathedral Teleproductions", was completed and opened to the public in November 1971, with executives comparing it favorably to NBC's Burbank studios as among the best in the country.
 Despite this, Northampton Township noted the tower was not connected to water or sewer lines.

 Only 494 ft of the tower was erected during a 22-day span in November 1971 that included 19 e6lb of reinforced concrete, managed by the M. W. Kellogg company.
 Cathedral staffers at this time promised a June 1, 1972, sign-on for WCOT-TV.
 Construction was halted in January 1972 and never resumed.
-While Cleveland-based Northern Ohio Bank agreed to provide a $5 million loan for Humbard for the tower, they did so under the stipulation that all financing be secured beforehand, but Humbard ordered construction to begin anyway; this forced the contractors to take out promissory notes from the Cathedral in order to be paid.
+While Cleveland-based Northern Ohio Bank agreed to provide a $5 million loan to Humbard for the tower, they did so under the stipulation that all financing be secured beforehand, but Humbard ordered construction to begin anyway; this forced the contractors to take out promissory notes from the Cathedral to be paid.
 Despite this, Humbard promised the tower would be finished in 90 days and WCOT-TV would sign on at the end of 1972.
 After a decade of cease and desist warnings by the state, Ohio Director of Commerce Dennis Shaul ordered in January 1973 a halt to all securities sales by the Cathedral, and along with the U.S. Securities and Exchange Commission, jointly sued Humbard the following month, alleging the church was insolvent.
 The lawsuit forced the closure of Humbard's studio to all outside clients, with 40 people losing their jobs.
 The Cathedral was placed under state supervision with all assets frozen pending a plan to pay off $12.5 million in outstanding investments.

-The FCC canceled the permit for WCOT-TV on August 27, 1976, due to its failure to be constructed over an eight year span.
+The FCC canceled the permit for WCOT-TV on August 27, 1976, due to its failure to be constructed over an eight-year span.
 This allowed WVIZ to sign on their Chagrin Falls translator over channel 55, which was activated the following year.
 M. W. Kellogg was not completely paid for their work on the tower until 1989, when the company sued Humbard for fraud.
 The unfinished concrete tower—derisively nicknamed "Rex's Erection" among local residents—was sold off in 1989 to Mike Krieger, an area businessman and grocer who initially considered completing it.
 Still in Krieger's ownership, the tower has since been used largely for cellular phone transmissions.